Mechanizing Synthetic Tait Computability in Istari: Mechanization

-The canonicity property of calf is formally established in~\citet{li-harper>2025}, where a gluing model is developed using STC by gluing along a phase-separated global sections functor with presheaves over the poset $\mathbbm{2} = \{\beh \to \top\}$, corresponding to two-world Kripke logical relations.
-The STC proof essentially expresses the monad algebra category of call-by-push-value in type-theoretical language.
-The internal language of this gluing category extends the previous setting by adding an extra phase $\beh$ and its associated modalities.
-Consequently, the mechanization of this canonicity proof in present work reuses the same library for syntax-semantics phase distinction without modification.
-The mechanization follows exactly the on-paper proof in~\citet{li-harper>2025}, with no unexpected difficulties.
+The canonicity property of \calf{} is formally established in~\citet{li-harper>2025}, where a gluing model is developed using STC. \calf{} is justified by a two-world Kripke semantics, \ie presheaves over the poset $\vmathbb{2} = \{\beh \to \top\}$.
+To be precise, the gluing category $\G$ is taken to be $\pre{\vmathbb{2}} \downarrow N_\rho$ where $N_\rho$ is the global sections functor induced by the phase-separated interpretation $\rho$ of \calf{} into $\pre{\vmathbb{2}}$ as follows:

+Synthetically this two-world Kripke structure is captured by axiomatizing the $\beh$ phase in the \istari mechanization, in a similar manner to the $\syn$ phase.

+The STC proof then captures the Eilenberg-Moore~\cite{eilenberg-moore>1965} categorical structure for call-by-push-value~\cite{levy>2003} where the free functor $\mathsf{F}$ constructs free monad algebras and the forgetful functor $\mathsf{U}$ forgets the algebra structure.
+Every computation type in call-by-push-value is interpreted as a monad algebra $\alg$ that satisfies the monad laws as well as an equation $\Label{step_{\beh}}$ that erases cost at the behavioral phase.
+For any computation type $X$, the syntax of \calf{} forms exactly such an algebra $\mathsf{SynAlg}(X)$ under the syntactic phase $\syn$.